jlord/balrog/README.md

 #### Pages

-Create general non-blog pages

-- Site metadata and template designation happens in `config.json`.
-You can link files or directories to a template.
+Create general non-blog pages (such as an About page) by placing the .md file in the ``/contents`` directory.
+You can assign it a template in the `config.json`

 ### Build!

+From within your soon-to-be Balrog'd directory, run:

 - `balrog`

 #### Build & Serve Locally

+Serve up the site locally on a random port:

 - `balrog -serve`

-**There needs to be a serve only option**

-#### Future

-For now, if you want to host this on [GitHub Pages](http://pages.github.com) you'll have to copy the generated `site` folder into a branch named `gh-pages`.
-I'm planning on getting it going on Heroku or such and will need to create a little server doodad.
-I'll also probably generate some JSON for all the post data so that I can do other nifty stuff with it.
+#### Host on GitHub Pages

+Create a new repository on GitHub and place all the contents of your Balrog generated `/site` directory on a branch named `gh-pages`.
+Bam, website!
+You can find it at: yourgithubname.github.io/reponame